Elkantor/sc2api/README.md

 Or follow the instructions listed here, to be sure to be able to use node-gyp as expected, depending on your OS specifications : [node-gyp instructions](https://github.com/nodejs/node-gyp#on-windows).
 <br>

-And finally, to install the module :
+And finally, initialize a new node project and install the module :

 ```shell
 cd sc2api